frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

 scheme: file
 ```

-Basically, that's it, now we have a valid data file and a corresponding metadata file.
-It can be shared with other people or stored withouth a fear of type errors or other problems making data reasearch not reprodicibile.
+Basically, that's it; now, we have a valid data file and a corresponding metadata file.
+It can be shared with other people or stored without fear of type errors or other problems making data research not reproducible.

 ```bash
 $ ls -la countries.*